ubco-W2022T2-data301/project-group-group04/final_report_group04.md

 When looking at the [ridge line plot for pollutants](./images/skyridge1.png) at different humidity levels, no particular correlation between dry and humid areas can be observed, aside from a few outliers like Antimony being more concentrated in dry areas and Barium being less concentrated in humid areas.

 Moving on from the analysis of gaseous molecules and particulate matter, the correlation between median AQI (the median is used to prevent outliers from skewing the results) and relative humidity is also analyzed.
 Overall, it can be observed from the [ridge line plot for AQI over year](./images/skyridge2.png) that the median AQI tends to form a bimodal distribution with one mode around 40 to 60 and the other around 80 to 100.
 Generally, very few humid areas are found in the second mode.
 This means, on average, humid regions have lower median AQI than dry regions.
 Additionally, the second mode for dry areas was centered around an AQI of 120 from 2020 to 2021, which may be due to the recent forest fires in the western US[^1].
 This may be the reason why the [scatter plot](./images/skyscatter.png) of median AQI over relative humidity (all years) shows a slight correlation between the two parameters, however, this correlation is not strong enough to be considered significant.

+*Note:* A more in depth analysis can be found in the [jupyter notebook](./analysis/analysis2.ipynb) in which analysis was done in.

 # Summary